Kazimierz Romaniuk: Priesthood and academia

-Romaniuk worked as a curate in the parish of St. Stephen Raszyn (1951-1952) and in the parish of Our Lady in Warsaw, where he also served as the prefect (1952-1955).
+Romaniuk worked as a curate in the parish of St. Stephen Raszyn (1951–1952) and in the parish of Our Lady in Warsaw, where he also served as the prefect (1952–1955).
 In 1973 he was named as the prelate of His Holiness, and in 1979, he was appointed canon of the metropolitan chapter of Warsaw.

 From 1953 to 1956, Romaniuk worked first as an assistant and then assistant professor at the faculty of theology of the University of Warsaw, conducting classes in the Latin church and patrology.
 From 1955 to 1956 and again from 1961 to 1963, he served as prefect of studies at the Major Metropolitan Seminary in Warsaw.
 In the same seminar, from 1954 to 1956, he taught Latin church and patrology, and, from 1961 to 1984, exegesis of the New Testament of the Latin and French Church.
 From 1971 to 1982, he held the office of the rector of the Higher Metropolitan Seminary and at the same time the Academic Study of Catholic Theology in Warsaw.
 From 1962 to 1976, he taught scripture at the Catholic University of Lublin, first as an assistant professor, and after 1966, as a docent.
 At this university, from 1966 to 1976, he was head of the Department of Biblical Theology of the New Testament.
 In 1966, he took lectures in prime study of internal life in Warsaw.
-From 1970 to 1972, he was an assistant professor at the faculty of theology of the Society of Jesus "Bobolanum" in Warsaw, and from 1976 to 1983, was an assistant professor, then professor in the Department of Biblical New Testament at the Cardinal Stefan Wyszyński University in Warsaw.
+From 1970 to 1972, he was an assistant professor at the faculty of theology of the Society of Jesus "Bobolanum" in Warsaw, and from 1976 to 1983, was an assistant professor, then professor, in the Department of the Biblical New Testament at the Cardinal Stefan Wyszyński University in Warsaw.

 In 1966 Romaniuk became a member of the International Association of New Testament Studiorum Society.
 From 1975 to 1978, he was a member of the executive committee of that body.
 He also became a member of the committee of the Polish Episcopal Conference in the Science, Scientific Council and Committee Seminars.
 He made an independent translation of the Bible from its original language, which was published under the title The Bible of Warsaw-Praga.
 He participated in the preparation of the ecumenical translation of the New Testament and Psalms.